-The Company may need to raise further capital in the future to continue to develop its business, accelerate growth or fund new initiatives and or acquisitions, and such amounts may be raised by further equity raisings, or the Company may consider other forms of debt or quasi- debt funding if required and deemed appropriate by Haodex and its Directors.
-What are the Company's forecast prospects?
+How does the Company expect to fund its operations?
+The Company has historically funded its operations through the issue of new equity and cash generated from its operations.
+The initial funding for the Company's future activities will be generated from the Offer, its existing cash reserves and cash generated from its operations.
+The Company may need to raise further capital in the future to continue to develop its business, accelerate growth or fund new initiatives and or acquisitions, and such amounts may be raised by further equity raisings, or the Company may consider other forms of debt or quasi-debt funding if required and deemed appropriate by Haodex and its Directors.
+Section 4 What are the Company's forecast prospects?
 After careful consideration, the Directors have concluded that it is not appropriate to provide any forecast financial information in relation to the Company.
 This is due to its limited operating history.
 The Directors therefore believe it is not currently possible to predict the future financial performance of the Company with a high level of confidence.
-1.3 KEY STRENG THS OF HAODEX What are the key strengths of Haodex's business?
-While the businesses of the Company are in their early stages of development, the Directors believe that the key strengths of the Company include the following: Section 2.5 the Company's experienced senior management team who are familiar with the Chinese market; scalable proprietary technology platforms which can be efficiently rolled out to other jurisdictions; the potential to cross sell the MonkeyKing and BulkBuy consumer products to Franks Haus renters and vice versa; the Company's three complimentary e-commerce platforms place the Company in a position to take advantage of, and participate in, the fast growing e-commerce market; and in, me last growing e-commerce marker, and the Company's use of social media advertising platforms, including WeChat.
-1.4 KEY RISKS the Company's use of social media advertising platforms, 1.4 KEY RISKS What are the key risks associated with the Company? the Company's use of social media advertising platforms, Section 5 What are the key risks associated with the the Company's use of social media advertising platforms, including WeChat.
+1.3 KEY STRE ENGTHS OF HAODEX What are the key strengths of Haodex's business?
+The Directors believe that the key strengths of the Company include the following: the Company's experienced senior management team who are familiar with the Chinese market; scalable proprietary technology platforms which can be efficiently rolled out to other jurisdictions the potential to cross sell the MonkeyKing and BulkBuy consumer products to Franks Haus renters and vice versa; the Company's three complimentary e-commerce platforms place the Company in a position to take advantage of, and participate in, the fast growing cross-border import e-commerce market; and the Company's use of social media advertising platforms, including WeChat.
+Section 2.4 1.4 KEY RISK S What are the key risks associated with the Company?
 All investments are subject to risk which means the value of your investment may rise or fall.
 Before making an investment decision, it is important to understand the risks that can affect the value of your investment.
-Key risks in relation to an investment in the Company, all of which may materially adversely affect the Company's business and prospects, financial condition, results of operation and/or cash flows, Section 5 What are the key risks associated with the the Company's use of social media advertising platforms, including WeChat.
-All investments are subject to risk which means the value of your investment may rise or fall.
-Before making an investment decision, it is important to understand the risks that can affect the value of your investment.
-Key risks in relation to an investment in the Company, all of which may materially adversely affect the Company's business and prospects, financial condition, results of operation and/or cash flows, are detailed below.
+Key risks in relation to an investment in the Company, all of which may materially adversely affect the Company's business and prospects Section 5 financial condition, results of operation and/or cash flows, are detailed below.

 The Board of the Company aims to manage these risks by carefully planning its activities and implementing risk control measures.
-Some of the risks are, however, highly unpredictable and the extent to which Section 5 intellectual property of the business.
-A number of factors may adversely affect these key business assets, including:
+Some of the risks are, however, highly unpredictable and the extent to which they can effectively manage them is limited.